Library Terms Translated

 Books in which you look up information.
 Some examples are dictionaries, encyclopedias, and atlases.
 Since many people need to use them often, they do not circulate.

 he ability to connect to a computer from a distant place.
-Students and faculty have remote access to Minerva and other research databases.
+Students and faculty have remote access to the library catalog and other research databases.

 To extend the due date on a book or other library material.